| Troops

 their positions from where they mounted assaults after

 their third attempt failed to dislodge the army.
+At least 30 terrorists were killed in Soranpattu

+battles.
 However, strong enemy groups operate in the area and

 monitored enemy transmissions indicate that large groups